Z E G A S #1

 Zegas #1 made its debut August 2011 as a limited edition, full color, 28 page, magazine size comic.
 This self-published effort contains all new material that cannot and will not be seen online in its entirety.
 This one-man anthology is specifically designed to be read page to page as a physical object, ideally on an issue-by-issue basis.

-The first printing is SOLD OUT, as is the second printing (called the “Misprint Edition”).
-It used to be available mostly at our Etsy store WHITEHAUS.
+The first printing is SOLD OUT, as is the second printing (called the “Misprint Edition”), but there’s a brand new 2014 Edition available exclusively at our Etsy store WHITEHAUS.

 R E V I E W S